cgrinker/bored/docs/page_wal_design.md

    - ✅ Track free space at the page granularity (per relation) with bucketed lookups.
    - ✅ Provide O(1) lookup for pages with sufficient contiguous bytes while preferring unfragmented candidates.
    - ☐ Persist the FSM to disk and ensure it survives crash recovery.
+   - ☐ Record WAL metadata for FSM updates so crash recovery can rebuild hints.

 2. **Page Compaction / Defragmentation**
    - ✅ Implement vacuum/defragment routines that coalesce free space within a page by rewriting tuples and updating slots via `compact_page`.